The Gaussian free-field as a stream function: asymptotics of effective diffusivity in infra-red cut-off: Construction of a stationary proxy for

+In particular, $\phi_{L}'$ is defined consistently with (\ref{ao03}) in Section \ref{s:heur}.
+Note that both $\phi_{L}'$ and $\sigma_{L}'$ are stationary Gaussian fields, measurable with respect to the $\sigma$-algebra generated by the increment $\psi_{L}'$, and hence independent of $\psi_{L}$.
 The following lemma collects elementary but crucial properties of the incremental $(\phi_L',\sigma_L')$, the first one being (stochastic) isotropy, namely a certain covariance in law under the change of variables $x\mapsto Rx$ for some orthogonal $R$.
+The definition of the proxy correctors $(\tilde{\phi}_{L},\tilde{\sigma}_{L})$ resumes after the proof of the lemma.

 \begin{lemma} For a fixed but arbitrary orthogonal $R$, let $(\phi_L'^*,\sigma_L'^*)$ denote the solution of (\ref{ao27}) with $\xi$ replaced by $R^*\xi$.
 Then

 Moreover, we have

 \end{lemma}